aliyajadzia/Personal-Bio/README.md

 # Personal Summary
-Hi, I am Aliya Jadzia, currently a Form 5/Grade 11/Senior 2 student in Hong Kong.
-My dream school is CUHK (the Chinese University of Hong Kong) and I am sure I will succeed (Probably I guess……).
+Hi, I am Aliya Jadzia, currently a pre-Form 6 student in Hong Kong.
+My dream school is CUHK (the Chinese University of Hong Kong) and I am currently working on it.

 ### Language Abilities